lknelson/encoding-lesson/README.md

-# Encoding and Decoding when working with Text
+# Encoding and decoding when working with text
 ## Written by Leon Liang, with contributions from Laura K. Nelson

 There is a lot written on encoding and decoding text, but I couldn't find anything that I found suitable for teaching these issues to non-computer science majors.